 I'd suggest starting off by making it your goal to just share as much useful information with people as possible, without worrying too much about how you're going to monetize it.

-Once you build up an audience of people who love you, earning money from it will take care of itself.
+Once you build up an audience of people who love you, you can then work on launching your course to them.

 Bottom line: the best way to get people buying your paid content is to get them hooked on your free videos first!

 In many ways, it's similar to publishing great content for free on your blog and earning a stream of highly relevant visitors through search engines.
 This is also a strategy I highly recommend for online course businesses.

 -> Check out my article Using Seo To Sell Online Courses

 - > Read about How To Sell Your Online Course With Pinterest

 Making a mini-course that's available for free to the public is one option that could really help build an audience of YouTube subscribers.